KursatAlyamac/KursatAlyamac/README.md

 ### Hi there 👋 My name is Kursat.
-I am a senior at BU and I love coding.
+I am a graduate student at BU and I like building things.
 Hope to post many projects on here very soon.